Efinix-Inc/tinyml/tinyml_hello_world/README.md

       - Generate all included IPs in the IP list.
       - Compile
    - Program FPGA bitstream to targeted development kit using Efinity Programmer.
-   - Note that, user is required to generate SapphireSoc in IP list (if not done), prior to proceed with using RISC-V SDK for building software applications.
+   - Note that, user is required to generate SapphireSoc in IP list (if not done), prior to proceed with using Efinity RISC-V Embedded Software IDE for building software applications.
-3. Using RISC-V SDK
+3. Using Efinity RISC-V Embedded Software IDE
    - Setup Eclipse workspace at *tinyml_hello_world/<proj_directory>/embedded_sw/SapphireSoc* directory.
    - Window -> Preferences -> C/C++ -> Build -> Environment (for C/C++ compilation with O3 flag, optimize for speed performance)
       - *BENCH* set to *yes*
       - *DEBUG* set to *no*
       - *DEBUG_OG* set to *no*
-   - TinyML Hello World software apps are in *tinyml_hello_world/<proj_directory>/embedded_sw/SapphireSoc/software/tinyml* directory.
+   - TinyML Hello World software apps are in *tinyml_hello_world/<proj_directory>/embedded_sw/SapphireSoc/software/standalone* directory.
    - Refer to *Using Eclipse and OpenOCD* section in [EVSoC User Guide](https://www.efinixinc.com/support/docsdl.php?s=ef&pn=UG-EVSOC) for other general setting and steps for running the static inference example software applications.

 <br />